CatalinIuga/grab/README.md

-# grab - Deno fech using HTTP/1.1
+# grab - Deno fetch using HTTP/1.1

-Just a simple Deno HTTP fetcher using HTTP/1.1.
-It uses Deno's built-in TCP and TLS connection to fetch the data from the server.
+Fetch using HTTP/1.1 in Deno.
+Because Deno's fetch uses HTTP/2 and some servers don't support it.
+Same API and types as the normal implementation (no Deno Client support yet).

 ## Features

 It's the same as fetch... but with HTTP/1.1.
 Don't expect any fancy stuff here.
+Heads's up, I've been too lazy to implement proper form data support.

 ## Contributing

 Feel free to open an issue or a pull request.
 Feel free to fork and modify the code.
-I'm open to suggestions and improvements.

 ## Usage